 - Do a web search on slavery

-- Create a shadowbox depicting a plantation and slaves
+- Create a shadowbox depicting a plantation and enslaved people

-- Draw or sketch a scene depicting a plantation and slaves
+- Draw or sketch a scene depicting a plantation and enslaved people

 Give unit studies a try for subjects that you think will spark your children’s interest.
 You might find that this style of homeschooling is for your family.